Listen to this article

 Musical Note Frequencies

-Music theory and physics intersect beautifully in the precise frequencies of musical notes.
-The international standard tuning reference is A4 = 440 Hz, meaning the A note above middle C vibrates at exactly 440 cycles per second.
+Music theory and physics intersect in the precise frequencies of musical notes.
+The international standard tuning reference is A4 = 440 Hz, adopted by ISO in 1955.
+When an orchestra tunes up, the oboe plays an A at 440 Hz, and everyone else adjusts.

 Octave Relationships